baradhili/Old-SARS-Docs/README.md

 # Old-SARS-Docs
-Various docs from teh Singapore SARS outbreak - may be useful for COVID
+Various docs from the Singapore SARS outbreak - may be useful for COVID